Duet3D/wiki-content/User_manual/Machine_configuration/Networking.md

 This is the standard setup, with the Duet 3 Mini 5+ WiFi (in standalone mode) or Duet 2 WiFi connecting to your network through a WiFi access point/router.
 This is covered in the [Getting Connected](/How_to_guides/Getting_connected/Getting_connected_to_your_Duet) guide.
 Briefly:

 * Connect to Duet, via USB and serial terminal, or via console if already connected to network.
-* Use [M587](/User_manual/Reference/Gcodes/M587) to add a WiFi host network to the remembered list of networks.
+* In the serial terminal, use [M587](/User_manual/Reference/Gcodes/M587) to add a WiFi host network to the remembered list of networks.
+Don't add M587 to config.g.
 * To set a static IP address, use the 'I' parameter in your M587 command.
 If you leave this out, the Duet IP address will be set by the router, using DHCP.
-* Use [M552](/User_manual/Reference/Gcodes/M552) S1 to turn on networking, and connect.
+* Use [M552](/User_manual/Reference/Gcodes/M552) S1 in config.g to turn on networking, and connect.
 You can specify the host network to connect to using the 'P' parameter, so long as the host network has already been stored using M587.

 **Note:** the IP addresses in the following diagram are an example of how a network may be configured.
 Your network may use different IP addresses and ranges.